Wedding Day Timeline: Everything You Need to Know

 4:00 p.m.
 Wedding party and family photos with the couple

 4:30 p.m.
-Guests begin to arrive / pre-ceremony music starts
+Guests begin to arrive/pre-ceremony music starts

 5:00 p.m.
-Ceremony start time
+Ceremony starts

 6:00 p.m.
-Ceremony ends / cocktail hour begins
+Ceremony ends/cocktail hour begins

 7:00 p.m.
-Cocktail hour ends / guests are invited into the reception
+Cocktail hour ends/guests are invited into the reception

 7:15 p.m.
 Newlyweds' introduction and first dance